dustymirror/SlimeCreep/README.md

 | Ooze    | CV2      | CV5      |
 | Smear   | CV3      | CV6      |

-## Display

-┌─────────────────────────────┐
-│Creep                        │  ← Currently selected creeper
-│                             │
-│  [X Trace]                  │  ← Current creeper X trajectory
-│  [Y Trace]                  │  ← Current creeper Y Trajectory
-│                             │
-│X2.5   D0.78   D.  A=        │  ← Current creeper Status
-└─────────────────────────────┘

-Bottom Status Bar Description:
+## Bottom Status Bar Description:

-X2.5           Speed value for the current creeper (0.3–10.0)    X0.3 (slowest) – X10.0 (fastest)
+X:Speed value for the current creeper (0.3–10.0)

-D0.78          Depth value for the current creeper (0.05–2.0)    D0.05 (shallow) – D2.00 (deep)
+D:Depth value for the current creeper (0.05–2.0)

-D. or D*       Disturbance indicator: D* indicates a recent DIN trigger (flashing)    D* is displayed for approximately 0.5 seconds after triggering
+D. or D* Disturbance indicator:
+D* indicates a recent DIN trigger (flashing)

-A= A- A# A@    Ain coupling strength indicator: _ → - → = → # → @ represents 0%–100% The higher the external CV, the denser the symbols
+A= A- A# A@  Ain coupling strength indicator:
+_ → - → = → # → @ represents 0%–100% The higher the external CV